prebid/prebid.github.io/dev-docs/modules/arcspanRtdProvider.md

 ## Prebid Config for ArcSpan RTD Module

-This module attaches contextual classification signals to the site object in the bid request, with the goal of enhancing the addressability of ad impressions and increasing buyer demand.
+ArcSpan is a real-time audience monetization platform focused on the needs of the world’s finest publishers and retailers.
+Unlock the true value of your first-party audience data while providing advertisers the targeting performance they need.

 {: .alert.alert-warning :}
 Disclosure: This module loads external code that is not open source and has not been reviewed by Prebid.org.